Teyras/MT/text/chapters/130_evaluation.md

 intervals engulfs the other, the characteristic is probably the same.
 When the intervals overlap, we cannot conclude anything.

-We obtain the confidence interval using the Bootstrap method, which is a resampling method that does not rely on any particular distribution of the data.
+We obtain the confidence interval using the Bootstrap method[@Bootstrap], which is a resampling method that does not rely on any particular distribution of the data.
 The core idea is that we take random samples of our measurements repeatedly (1000 times in our case), calculating the statistic whose confidence interval we are trying to estimate in each iteration.
 This way, we get a set of observations of our statistic.
-Then, we select the 0.95-th percentile to receive a confidence interval.
-The implementation we use is provided by the `boot` package for the R language.
+Then, we select the 0.05-th and 0.95-th percentile to receive a 0.95 confidence interval.
+The implementation we use is provided by the `boot` package for the R statistic toolkit.

-TODO cite Bootstrap, elaborate on percentile selection

 ### Isolation and Measurement Stability